kamnyborg/semantic-kernel-mcp-workshop/SemanticKernelWorkshop.Lab3/readme.md

 - Create a MCP server in .NET

 ## Instructions:
-1. Go to Program.cs and add this code on line 13:
+1. Go to Program.cs and add this code for step 1:
 ```csharp
 builder.Services
     .AddMcpServer()